 This machine is probably one of the best available, and might be out of the price range of the everyday hobbyist, but if you’re serious about having a top of the line drill press then this is a great choice.

-There are many different uses and types of drill presses. you may be using it in your professional workshop, your home shop, or just a garage.
-The size you choose (i.e. floor or benchtop) is an important consideration, as some spaces will be too small to make room for the large free standing floor drill press, and you may be better off simply getting a bench mounted model.
+whether you’re using it in your professional workshop, or just a garage.
+The size you choose is an important consideration, as some spaces will be too small to make room for the large free standing floor drill press, and you may be better off simply getting a bench mounted model.

-The second design is the one most commonly found in your average home DIY hobbyists workshop, or even professional shops/garages.
+The other main design is the one most commonly found in your average home DIY hobbyists workshop, or even most professional work-shops/garages.
 Due to the size of these they are much more portable, however still sturdy and able to tackle fairly large projects.
 The swing distance is still fairly substantial, but potentially too short for the type of large projects where you may need a floor model.
 Benchtop drill presses are bolted directly onto your workbench, rather than onto the floor.
-Often the swing distance of a bench model is around 8 inches, rather than the 14-18inches a floor model has.
-In most scenarios the bench top style is perfectly suitable to get your job done, as well as being lower prices, and lighter.
+Often the swing distance is around 8 inches, rather than the 14-18inches a floor drill press.
+In most scenarios the bench-top style is perfectly suitable to get your job done, as well as being generally lower in prices, and lighter.
 To pick the right one take some measurements in your garage or wherever you plan to install it and see how much space you have, in most instances a huge swing is unnecessary.

-If you’re serious about DIY, woodwork, metalwork or you’re just an amateur hobbyist wanting to do some drilling then a drill press is an absolutely essential addition to your work-space.
+If you’re serious about doing woodwork, metalwork or you’re just an amateur hobbyist wanting to do some drilling then a drill press is an absolutely essential addition to your work-space.